What Is Coarse Aggregate?

 In coarse aggregate, foreign materials like coal, lignite, soft fragments, and clay lumps should not exceed 5 percent of their actual weight.

 Read More: Flakiness and Elongation Index Test of Coarse Aggregate

 Characteristics Requirements For Good Quality Coarse Aggregate

-The aggregates which used in building construction must possess and fulfill the following requirement.
-The quality of concrete used for concrete making affect the grade of concrete.
+The aggregates used in building construction must possess and fulfill the following requirement.
+The quality of concrete used for concrete making affect the grade of the concrete.